dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 directory of a GitHub repository.
 Files with the .yml suffix are parsed and GitHub Actions will trigger a workflow run if the triggering criteria is met.
+Multiple workflows may be triggered by a single event.
+All workflow runs can be seen on the Actions tab of the repository.
+Each workflow run is identified by the branch for which it was invoked as well as the corresponding commit message on that branch.
+In general, a green check mark indicates that all checks for that workflow run passed.
+A red X indicates that at least one of the jobs failed.

-It can run multiple jobs in parallel or serially depending on dependency rules that can be set.
+Workflows can run multiple jobs in parallel or serially depending on dependency rules that can be set.
 Each job can run a series of commands or scripts called steps.
-Job steps can include "actions" which can be used to perform tasks.
+Steps can include actions which can be used to perform common tasks.
 Many useful actions are provided by GitHub and external collaborators.
 Developers can also write their own custom actions to perform complex tasks to simplify a workflow.

+**TODO Add screenshots**

 Testing (testing.yml)
 ---------------------